 Dominican Republic

-Although the Dominican Republic has somewhat of a bad reputation for crime, it’s one of the cheapest islands to visit in the Caribbean, and it can be a safe and great destination to visit when taking certain safety precautions.
-It’s such a beautiful island with loads of history that’s well worth the visit.
+Although the Dominican Republic has a bad reputation for crime, it’s one of the cheapest islands to visit in the Caribbean.
+When taking certain safety precautions, it can be a safe and great destination.
+It’s a beautiful island with loads of history that’s well worth the visit.

 When traveling to the Dominican Republic, the safest places to stay are at resort hotels that employ private security to help keep you safe.
 Punta Cana and La Romana are two of the best beach cities to find these safe resorts, and there is so much to do inside the resorts that you wouldn’t ever have to leave if you didn’t want to.
 Plus, they have their own restaurants, and many villas have their own kitchens where you can cook.

-There’s also a Punta Cana airport that you can fly into instead of the Santo Domingo one, but we suggest skipping an Uber ride and going with a hotel shuttle or private transportation to avoid fights with taxi drivers or walking far outside of the airport to find your driver.
+You can also fly into a Punta Cana airport instead of the Santo Domingo one.
+Still, we suggest skipping an Uber ride and going with a hotel shuttle or private transportation to avoid fights with taxi drivers or walking far outside the airport to find your driver.

-Resorts typically have plenty of their own tours and activities to keep you busy during your stay, like horseback riding, snorkeling, fishing, playing golf or tennis, learning Spanish, going to the spa, laying out at the beach, watching movies, shopping, nightclubs, and even tours outside of the resort to islands, caves, cigar factories, or the historic city of Santo Domingo.
+Resorts typically offer plenty of tours and activities to keep you busy during your stay, like horseback riding, snorkeling, fishing, playing golf or tennis, learning Spanish, going to the spa, laying out at the beach, watching movies, shopping, nightclubs, and even tours outside of the resort to islands, caves, cigar factories, or the historic city of Santo Domingo.

-And if they don’t have something you are looking for, you can always take other tours to different parts of the island, which is the easiest and safest way to visit these places.
+If they don’t have what you are looking for, you can always take other tours to different parts of the island, which is the easiest and safest way to visit these places.

 Grand Cayman

-Grand Cayman is a Caribbean island full of activities to suit everyone, from beautiful beaches, delicious food, interesting history, culture, and numerous water activities.
-We turned to Michelle Schomp, a full-time world-traveling mother of 3 kids from Passport Explorers, to give you an overview of Grand Cayman
+Grand Cayman is a Caribbean island with activities to suit everyone, from beautiful beaches, delicious food, interesting history, culture, and numerous water activities.
+We turned to Michelle Schomp, a full-time world-traveling mother of 3 kids from Passport Explorers, to give you an overview of Grand Cayman.

 The activities in Grand Cayman are endless.
-While you can easily use the public minibusses (vans) to get around the tourist areas, consider renting a car to explore all the island freely has to offer.
+While you can easily use the public minibusses (vans) to get around the tourist areas, consider renting a car to explore all the island freely offers.

 Check out Pedro St James for a cultural activity, Stingray City Boat Tour for an active water adventure the whole family can enjoy, Bioluminescent Boat Tour for a nighttime glowing swim, Wreck of the 10 Sails for a history lesson, Seven Mile Beach for a relaxing beach day, Star Fish Point to snorkel among the starfish, or visit the Blowholes for some good fun!

-There are a plethora of yummy restaurant options to choose from as well.
-Make sure to check out Cracked Conch, Calypso Grill (a recommendation by the locals), Tukka Restaurant (where you can feed the Frigate Birds), and Camana Bay (a complex with many dining options, farmers market, grocery store, and shops).
+There are also a plethora of yummy restaurant options to choose from.
+Make sure to check out Cracked Conch, Calypso Grill (a recommendation by the locals), Tukka Restaurant (where you can feed the Frigate Birds), and Camana Bay (a complex with many dining options, a farmers market, a grocery store, and shops).

 You can find all types of accommodations in Grand Cayman.
 If you want an upscale stay, check out Kimpton Seafire or the Ritz in the tourist mecca of Seven Mile Beach.

-For a more affordable stay, try renting one of the Island Houses at Rum Point.
-Located away from all the crowds, you walk out into your backyard of sand and calm waters to easily snorkel, kayak, or paddleboard.
+Try renting one of the Island Houses at Rum Point for a more affordable stay.
+Located away from all the crowds, you can easily walk out into your backyard of sand and calm waters to snorkel, kayak, or paddleboard.

-Grand Cayman is a perfect Caribbean Island to enjoy an active or relaxing vacation.
+Grand Cayman is the perfect Caribbean island to enjoy an active or relaxing vacation.

 Grenada